gdlc/STAT_COMP/INCLASS/INCLASS_7.md

 Report a table with models in rows, model DF, and each of the above criteria in columns.

 What model do you choose?
 Why?

+## Submission to Gradescope

+For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
+If you have multiple files to submit, at least one of them is named as `assignment.R`.
+You may submit your answer to Gradescope as many times as needed.

+  - Include in your script a `data.frame` named answers, with your results:

+    `  ANS=data.frame(df=seq(from=1,to=20,by=2), AdjRSq=NA,AIC=NA,BIC=NA,select=FALSE) `

+  - Fill the table with your results and set to `TRUE` the row corresponding to the model you choose, in the column names `select`.